How To Find The Slope Of A Demand Curve

 The magnitude and sign of the slope are important for economic interpretation:

 • Magnitude: A steeper slope (larger absolute value) indicates a less elastic demand.
-This means that quantity demanded is less responsive to price changes.
+So in practice, quantity demanded is less responsive to price changes.
 A flatter slope (smaller absolute value) indicates a more elastic demand, where quantity demanded is highly responsive to price changes.

 • Sign: The negative sign always signifies the inverse relationship between price and quantity demanded, consistent with the law of demand.
 A positive slope would represent a Giffen good, a rare exception to the law of demand where demand increases as price increases.